pantheon-systems/documentation/source/content/guides/jenkins.md

 - **Status backref**: "Backref to the build"

-Finally, hit **Save** to complete the configuration of your Jenkins build process.
+Finally, press **Save** to complete the configuration of your Jenkins build process.

 Now on your local computer, create a new branch and makes a change to it.
 When you commit and push to GitHub, a build should initiate.
 You should see the results of the test, which link to the Jenkins job: